Brazil to get 3 million J&J COVID-19 shots early

 The J&J vaccine, a single shot against COVID-19 unlike others used in Brazil, was approved in March by the country's health regulator Anvisa.

-Brazil is already using three vaccines to immunize its population against COVID-19, produced by AstraZeneca, Sinovac Biotech and Pfizer.
+Brazil is already using three vaccines to immunize its population against COVID-19, produced by AstraZeneca (AZN.L), Sinovac Biotech (SVA.O) and Pfizer (PFE.N).

 Brazil has so far vaccinated 47.6 million people with a first dose, equivalent to 22.6% of the population, but only 22.7 million with two doses, or 10.8% of the population.